RemoteSensingTools/vSmartMOM.jl/paper.md

 | 1.00  | **0.0** <br><br> 0.0 | **0.0324** <br> 0.0325 | **0.0324** <br> 0.0325 | **0.0** <br><br> 0.0   | **-0.0324** <br> -0.0325 | **-0.0324** <br> -0.0325 | **0.0** <br><br> 0.0 |
 : U (Upwelling at TOA) for $\tau$ = 0.5, $\mu_0$ = 0.2, and A = 0.0

-As seen in Table 1-3, simulation output from RadiativeTransfer.jl closely matches published standard values.
+As seen in **Tables 1-3**, simulated reflectance output from RadiativeTransfer.jl closely matches published standard values, in every case within 0.0005 of the published value.

 Runtime duration for a given simulation is also compared between using CPU and GPU architectures.
 (CPU architecture is single-threaded, AMD EPYC 7H12 64-Core Processor; GPU is parallel on an NVIDIA A100 Tensor Core (40Gb))